-“Vans skate shoes have stood the test of time,” says Mr Porter junior buyer Yasmin Mehmet, referring to the brand that launched during skate’s first boom, in the 1960s, and has been synonymous with the sport ever since.
+“Vans skate shoes have stood the test of time, but this season they’re not the only name registering on the cool scale,” says style writer Miriam Bouteba, referring to the brand that launched during skate’s first boom, in the 1960s, and has been synonymous with the sport ever since.

-If you can track down a pair (or don’t mind paying extortionate resale costs), then the brand’s regular collaborations (notably with, you guessed it, Supreme) are still the grail.
-If you’re actually going to skate in them, however, or would prefer something that flies a little lower on the radar, opt for black Old Skools or Sk8-His.
+If you can track down a pair, then Van’s regular collaborations (notably with, you guessed it, Supreme) are still the grail.
+If you’re actually going to skate in them, however, opt for something from old school American firm DC.
 They’re almost indestructible and hit the current trend for retro sneakers.

 True streetwear is simple.
 Because it was cheap, brands tended not to experiment too far outside staples: hoodies, sweatshirts, caps and T-shirts.
 Distinctiveness came not from the cut, but from branding, which meant oversized logos and knowing spins on more established iconography.

-Logos are still obsessed over now but they’ve also cross-pollinated into the high-end worlds they used to rip-off.
-“Givenchy, Lanvin and Valentino have incorporated elements of street into their seasonal collections, by factoring in looser fits and slogan printed T-shirts,” says Mehmet.
+Logos are still obsessed over now, but they’ve also cross-pollinated into the high-end worlds they used to rip-off.
+“Givenchy, Lanvin and Valentino have incorporated elements of the street into their seasonal collections, by factoring in looser fits and graphic T-shirts,” says Bouteba.

-If the pennies don’t stretch, you can add some old-school cred by reaching for OG brands like Volcom and Stüssy, or nod to the new with buzzy labels such as Anti Social Social Club and Bianca Chandon, which hang in skate shops and next to Gucci in Dover Street Market.
+If the pennies don’t stretch, you can add some old-school cred by reaching for labels like Volcom and Stüssy, or nod to the new with buzzy names such as Anti Social Social Club and Bianca Chandon, which hang in skate shops and next to Gucci in Dover Street Market.

 For actual skaters, it’s a practical move: skinny jeans don’t play nice when you spend half your day squatting.
 And the go-to materials are equally informed by the realities of a skatepark, where the regular meetings of trouser and concrete highlight the value of robust, stain-resistant fabrics.

-Cargo pants by Carhartt and Dickies have always been the staple, picked up by skaters from workers who valued the same qualities.
+Cargo trousers by Carhartt and Dickies have always been the staple, picked up by skaters from workers who valued the same qualities.
 But if you don’t intend to test yours out on a mini-ramp, you can afford to keep the cut, but luxe them up a touch.
 “You just need to keep your silhouette balanced,” says Farnham.
-“If you’re wearing a wider cut of trouser, then keep things more fitted up top.”
+“If you’re wearing wide-cut trousers, then keep things more fitted up top.”